For the retail and office space occupiers, India’s corporate real estate has a huge potential.

 Buying instead of leasing

-Instead of leasing properties, many corporates are opting for buying properties as part of their long-term vision of longer occupancy such as Lava International which secured a large land for setting up its manufacturing unit in Greater Noida, IKEA’s buying of close to 10 acres of land parcel from HUDA in Gurgaon, Hyundai buying commercial space in Sector 29, Gurgaon and relocating its office there, or GSK’s buy-in of close to 60,000 square feet of space in Hines One Horizon Centre On Golf Course Road, Gurgaon.
+Instead of leasing properties, many corporate are opting for buying properties as part of their long-term vision of longer occupancy such as Lava International which secured a large land for setting up its manufacturing unit in Greater Noida, IKEA’s buying of close to 10 acres of land parcel from HUDA in Gurugram, Hyundai buying commercial space in Sector 29, Gurugram and relocating its office there, or GSK’s buy-in of close to 60,000 square feet of space in Hines One Horizon Centre On Golf Course Road, Gurugram.

 Longer lease terms